 - ½ smoked sausage rope, vegan sausage, or more summer vegetables (see post above for more ideas), cut in thick slices

-- ½ cup dairy-free Italian dressing (we like Annie's
+- ½ cup dairy-free Italian dressing (see the post above for suggestions)

 - Place a soaked skewer through potato, zucchini and sausage.
 Repeat with three additional soaked skewers.